HPEEzmeral/spark-on-k8s/charts/spark-hs-2.4.7/README.md

 ` -n sampletenant `.
 Please note that if you are using PVC, the pvc should exist in the same namespace.

-To set the tenant namespace use the flag `--set tenantNameSpace=sampletenant` during installation

 ### Viewing the UI
 After the chart is successfully installed, a message would be printed out to the console with details about how to access the UI.